 3 1/2 cup water

-1/4 tsp crushed saffron threads mixed in 1/2 cup warm water
+1/4 teaspoon crushed saffron threads in 1/2 cup warm water to blossom

-In a pan melt the butter with the oil until just heated, add the cinnamon sticks, cardamom pods and the sugar to saute for a minute, until fragrant.
+In a pan, melt the butter with the oil until just heated.
+Add the cinnamon sticks, cardamom pods, and sugar to sauté for a minute, until fragrant.

-Spices in this ingredient list are fragrant and yet very subtle.
+The spices in this ingredient list are fragrant and yet very subtle.
 Add or substitute your favourite ones.
-Perhaps adding a Kaffir Lime Leaf or two for when serving this with a Thai curry, while adding a curry leaf or two when serving it with an Indian curry.
+Perhaps add a Kaffir lime leaf or two when serving this with a Thai curry, while adding a curry leaf or two when serving it with an Indian curry.

-Lemon grass, fresh mint, fresh dill are all some suggestions.
+Lemon grass, fresh mint, and fresh dill are all some suggestions.